Leethee-Kgalaletso/open-books/README.md

 ## Permissions

-- `tabs`: Required to open the CGV book in a new tab.
+- `tabs`: Required to open the links in a new tab.

 ## Files

-- [`background.js`](background.js): Handles the extension button click.
+- [`background.js`](background.js): Handles the extension run check.
-- [`main.js`](main.js): (Optional) Injects a floating button on every page.
+- [`main.js`](main.js): The main js file that creates new tabs for these books
 - [`manifest.json`](manifest.json): Extension configuration.

 ---

-Created for quick access because having to log in moodle then CGV course then the book link is tiring. haha
+Created for quick access because having to log in moodle then a Moodle course then the book link is tiring. hehe